MithrilJS/mithril.js/docs/mithril.component.md

 There are a few caveats when nesting components:

-1. Nested component views must return a virtual element.
+1. Nested component views must return either a virtual element or another component.
 Returning an array, a string, a number, boolean, falsy value, etc will result in an error.

 2. Nested components cannot change `m.redraw.strategy` from the controller constructor (but they can from event handlers).
 It's recommended that you use the [`ctx.retain`](mithril.md#persising-dom-elements-across-route-changes) flag instead of changing the redraw strategy in controller constructors.